trungdinh98/sshmanager/README.docker.md

 docker-compose up
 ```

-or to run on background
+or to run on background (choose one of two commands below)

 ```
 docker-compose up -d